carls113/RCAC-temp-hpc-exchange/docs/source/week3/processes.rst

 the `wait` program.
 You can also re-attach to background processes with the `fg` program.
-Lastly, you can interrupt proccesses with the
+Lastly, you can interrupt processes with the
 `kill` command (using \% for the relative PID).

 .. code-block::

    $ wait

    $ sleep 600 &
    [1] 222728